openUtility/acceptjs-angular-wrapper/README.md

 # acceptjs-angular-wrapper

-exposing the Authorize.net Accept.js Host your own script from an Angular6 service.
+exposing the Authorize.net Accept.js Host your own script from an Angular service.

 This service exposed one method ```generatePaymentNonce``` which will return a string promise of the nonce. any script errors, or api errors should be returned in the promise rejection.